-The hourly rate for payment of accumulated sick leave shall be the employee's weekly rate divided by fifty-six.
+For employees scheduled to work 56 hours a week, the hourly rate for payment of accumulated sick leave shall be the employee's weekly rate divided by fifty-six.
+For employees scheduled to work 40 hours a week, the hourly rate for payment of accumulated sick leave shall be the employee's weekly rate divided by forty.
 Payment may be made weekly or in a lump sum at the option of the Director of Finance, with due regard to the financial status of the City.

-For employees hired after September 1, 2001, unused sick leave shall be cumulative up to and including 1008 hours for retirement or death benefits, and shall be cumulative up to and including 672 hours upon other termination of employment (except for dismissal for conviction of a felony offense), on the same conversion formula applicable to employees hired before the effective date of this Agreement.
+For employees hired after September 1, 2001, who work a 56 hour a week schedule, unused sick leave shall be cumulative up to and including 1008 hours for retirement or death benefits, and shall be cumulative up to and including 672 hours upon other termination of employment, (except for dismissal for conviction of a felony offense) on the same conversion formula applicable to employees hired before the effective date of this Agreement.
 Upon retirement, the employee shall also be paid for accumulated sick time, at the current hourly rate, for any hours earned above 1008 hours up to 2184 hours at the rate of 1 for 3 for a combined total of up to 1400 hours.